ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/ticofookfook/CVE-2024-29895.py](https://github.com/ticofookfook/CVE-2024-29895.py) :  ![starts](https://img.shields.io/github/stars/ticofookfook/CVE-2024-29895.py.svg) ![forks](https://img.shields.io/github/forks/ticofookfook/CVE-2024-29895.py.svg)

 ## CVE-2024-29455
- ** DISPUTED ** An arbitrary file upload vulnerability has been discovered in ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows attackers to execute arbitrary code, cause a denial of service (DoS), and obtain sensitive information via crafted payload to the file upload mechanism of the ROS2 system, including the server&#8217;s functionality for handling file uploads and the associated validation processes.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29455](https://github.com/yashpatelphd/CVE-2024-29455) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29455.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29455.svg)

 ## CVE-2024-29454
- ** DISPUTED ** An issue discovered in packages or nodes in ROS2 Humble Hawksbill with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to execute arbitrary commands potentially leading to unauthorized system control, data breaches, system and network compromise, and operational disruption.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29454](https://github.com/yashpatelphd/CVE-2024-29454) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29454.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29454.svg)

 ## CVE-2024-29452
- ** DISPUTED ** An insecure deserialization vulnerability has been identified in ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows attackers to execute arbitrary code and obtain sensitive information via crafted input to the Data Serialization and Deserialization Components, Inter-Process Communication Mechanisms, and Network Communication Interfaces.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29452](https://github.com/yashpatelphd/CVE-2024-29452) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29452.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29452.svg)

 ## CVE-2024-29450
- ** DISPUTED ** An issue has been discovered in the permission and access control components within ROS2 Humble Hawksbill, in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows attackers to execute arbitrary code, cause a denial of service (DoS), escalate privileges, and obtain sensitive information via the authentication system, including protocols, processes, and checks designed to verify the identities of users or devices attempting to access the ROS2 system.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29450](https://github.com/yashpatelphd/CVE-2024-29450) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29450.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29450.svg)

 ## CVE-2024-29449
- ** DISPUTED ** An issue was discovered in ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows attackers to obtain sensitive information via man-in-the-middle attacks due to cleartext transmission of data across the ROS2 nodes' communication channels.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29449](https://github.com/yashpatelphd/CVE-2024-29449) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29449.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29449.svg)

 ## CVE-2024-29448
- ** DISPUTED ** A buffer overflow vulnerability has been discovered in the C++ components of ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows attackers to execute arbitrary code or cause a denial of service (DoS) via improper handling of arrays or strings.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29448](https://github.com/yashpatelphd/CVE-2024-29448) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29448.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29448.svg)

 ## CVE-2024-29447
- ** DISPUTED ** An issue was discovered in the default configurations of ROS2 Humble Hawksbill in ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows unauthenticated attackers to gain access using default credentials.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29447](https://github.com/yashpatelphd/CVE-2024-29447) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29447.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29447.svg)

 ## CVE-2024-29445
- ** DISPUTED ** An issue was discovered in ROS2 (Robot Operating System 2) Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3 where the system transmits messages in plaintext, allowing attackers to access sensitive information via a man-in-the-middle attack.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29445](https://github.com/yashpatelphd/CVE-2024-29445) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29445.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29445.svg)

 ## CVE-2024-29444
- ** DISPUTED ** An OS command injection vulnerability has been discovered in ROS2 (Robot Operating System 2) Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows remote attackers to execute arbitrary code, escalate privileges, and obtain sensitive information via External Command Execution Modules, System Call Handlers, and Interface Scripts.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29444](https://github.com/yashpatelphd/CVE-2024-29444) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29444.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29444.svg)

 ## CVE-2024-29443
- ** DISPUTED ** A shell injection vulnerability was discovered in ROS2 (Robot Operating System 2) Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows remote attackers to execute arbitrary code, escalate privileges, and obtain sensitive information due to the way ROS2 handles shell command execution in components like command interpreters or interfaces that process external inputs.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29443](https://github.com/yashpatelphd/CVE-2024-29443) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29443.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29443.svg)

 ## CVE-2024-29442
- ** DISPUTED ** An unauthorized access vulnerability has been discovered in ROS2 Humble Hawksbill versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
-This vulnerability could potentially allow a malicious user to gain unauthorized access to multiple ROS2 nodes remotely.
-Unauthorized access to these nodes could result in compromised system integrity, the execution of arbitrary commands, and disclosure of sensitive information.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29442](https://github.com/yashpatelphd/CVE-2024-29442) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29442.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29442.svg)

 ## CVE-2024-29441
- ** DISPUTED ** An issue was discovered in ROS2 (Robot Operating System 2) Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows remote attackers to cause a denial of service (DoS) via the ROS2 nodes.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29441](https://github.com/yashpatelphd/CVE-2024-29441) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29441.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29441.svg)

 ## CVE-2024-29440
- ** DISPUTED ** An unauthorized access vulnerability has been discovered in ROS2 Humble Hawksbill versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
-This vulnerability could potentially allow a malicious user to gain unauthorized access to multiple ROS2 nodes remotely.
-Unauthorized access to these nodes could result in compromised system integrity, the execution of arbitrary commands, and disclosure of sensitive information.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2024-29440](https://github.com/yashpatelphd/CVE-2024-29440) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2024-29440.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2024-29440.svg)

 ## CVE-2024-29439
- ** DISPUTED ** An unauthorized node injection vulnerability has been identified in ROS2 Humble Hawksbill in ROS_VERSION 2 and ROS_PYTHON_VERSION 3, allows remote attackers to escalate privileges and inject malicious ROS2 nodes into the system.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.